jl5000/tidyged.io/README.md

     calendar are supported).

-The package strives to modify as little of the file as possible on import, however it does ensure some values are in upper/lower case in line with the GEDCOM specification and to ensure the correct functioning of `gedcompendium` packages.
+The package strives to modify as little of the file as possible on import, however it does ensure tags and some values are in upper/lower case in line with the GEDCOM specification and to ensure the correct functioning of `gedcompendium` packages.

 In the future, the `gedcompendium` ecosystem may include a dedicated validation package, but this is currently a low priority.